JayGoldberg/MoSShE/README.txt

 DaysUpCheck		notify of recent reboot

 DebianUpdatesAvailable	status whether updates are available (debian)
-			needs hourly cron job - included in the TAR UbuntuUpdatesAvailable	number of package updates available (ubuntu) UbuntuReleaseUpgrade	is a release upgrade available? (ubuntu)
+			needs hourly cron job - included in the TAR FedoraUpdatesAvailable	status whether updates are available (debian) needs hourly cron job - included in the TAR UbuntuUpdatesAvailable	number of package updates available (ubuntu) UbuntuReleaseUpgrade	is a release upgrade available? (ubuntu)